decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 	* generating proof
 	* sending proof to Travel Company

-**NOTE:** The proof and veification in this flow is set to automated in the startup.sh `  --auto-respond-presentation-proposal --auto-respond-presentation-request --auto-verify-presentation \`

-For non-automated flow, the above lines should be removed in the agent configuration.
-Presentation need to be sent by Alice in this scenario.

-3. From Travel Company, we can use `GET /present-proof/records` to see the proof sent by Alice.
+4. From Travel Company, we can use `GET /present-proof/records` to see the proof sent by Alice.
 The `presentation_exchange_id` is the identifier of the presentation proof and state will tell you the current status of the presented proof.

+## Manual work flow
+1. Repeat steps 1 - 2 of automated flow
+2. Now the connection will be in request state, Verifier (Travel company) has to accept the request.
+Travel Company Agent: `POST /connections​/{conn_id}​/accept-request`
+Now the state changes to response.
+3. To make the connection active we have to call the trust ping endpoint either from Verifier (Travel company) or from holder (Alice).
+Travel Company/Alice Agent: `POST /connections​/{conn_id}​/send-ping`
+4. Perform step 3 of automated flow.
+5. Holder (Alice) has to get the presentation exchange id
+   Alice Agent: `GET /present-proof/records`
+6. Holder (Alice) will send the presentation
+   Alice Agent: `POST
+​/present-proof​/records​/{pres_ex_id}​/send-presentation` is called with the following payload (example)

+    	{
+    		"requested_predicates": {
+    		},
+    		"trace": false,
+    		"self_attested_attributes": {
+    		},
+    		"requested_attributes": {
+        		"Test Result": {
+        			"cred_id": "b5df5eac-047f-4ad0-98cc-7e6138a2f339",
+        			"revealed": true
+        		},
+        		"Test Date": {
+        			"cred_id": "b5df5eac-047f-4ad0-98cc-7e6138a2f339",
+        			"revealed": true
+        		}
+    		}
+    	}

-4. Finally Travel Company use `POST /present-proof/{pres-ex-id}/verify-presentation` to see Alice’s proof presentation.
+7. Finally Travel Company use `POST /present-proof/{pres-ex-id}/verify-presentation` to see Alice’s proof presentation.

 # References
 [1] [Setting up indy network and agents](https://github.com/decentralised-dataexchange/aries-playground/blob/master/README.md)